KEMONOYA/zettelkasten/ZETTELKASTEN/Ohm's law.md

 Nonohmic materials have resistances that vary with voltages, such as diodes, whose resistance is zero when voltage is positive, and very high when voltage is flipped to negative.
 Ohm's law does not apply here.

 It is also important to note that Ohm's law defines **resistance** in terms of voltage and current, *not* voltage in terms of current and resistance.
 Do not let the fact that Ohm's law is usually written as $V = IR$ confuse you.
 Voltage is applied completely independently of the material or its resistance, and the resistance is only then defined by the amount of current that that voltage draws.
+Of course, Ohm's law can still be used algebraically to tell you the voltage required to pass a given current through some known resistance, as is done often in circuit analysis, but just take care to understand what it's actually saying.

 ![[ohmic_materials.png]]